-I received this book for free from Author in exchange for an honest review.
+I received this book for free from Author to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The Anti-Relationship Year by Katie Wismer

 Series: The Pact #2

 Published by Ahimsa Press on March 30, 2021

 Johanna Palmer is very much over relationships.
 After a scarring experience her freshman year of college, she’s decided she would much rather have something fun than something serious.

 Her best friend Miller has seen it all—the tears, the parties, the drunken phone calls at four in the morning when she needed a ride.
 In fact, there might be several things Miller saw that Jo herself can’t remember.